 Art Class – Foundations (Ongoing)

 Art education encourages creative thinking that will lend itself to unique problem-solving skills later in life.
-Art Class Foundations takes the basic elements and principles of design along with art medium exploration and experimentation to build a solid groundwork for creative thinking.
+Art Class Foundations is a weekly art class that builds a solid groundwork for creative thinking.
+Students will engage with their artwork while experimenting with a variety of different art materials and learning important art concepts and techniques.